-AVIATION FOR KIDS is not as much about Aviation as is about Education.
-It is not as much about Science and Technology as it is about Parenting (my son is in most of the pictures and videos).
+AVIATION FOR KIDS is a site dedicated to everybody interested in Aviation as well as Education, Science, Technology and Parenting (my son is in most of the pictures and videos).

-Initially, this site intention was to be an example of how can you motivate children to learn science through aviation technology.
-In time, it became a guide in using project based and interdisciplinary learning in your children education.This method worked perfectly for my son as you can see in the Interdisciplinary Learning page.
+The project based and interdisciplinary learning method I have used worked perfectly for my son as you can see in the Interdisciplinary Learning page.

 The content of AVIATION FOR KIDS can be used in different ways.
 Parents and teachers can get some ideas for easy and fun science projects based on aviation technology.
 You will find here short descriptions of different notions and theories as well as links to other resources for those interested to learn more about different topics.
 Also, I have included many suggestions about how can different fields of knowledge be integrated in one project.

 In the LINKS page you will find many links to educational books, software and web sites.
 I have actually purchased and used all the products mentioned and you will find there my reviews.
 Your feedback is much appreciated and it will be included in this site.

 AVIATION FOR KIDS initial purpose was to be a “virtual scrap book” about my son hobby.
 Gradually it turned to be much more than that.

 While flying our planes and doing all kind of funny science experiments, I realized the educational value of these activities.
 It didn’t took very long until I’ve started to read more about interdisciplinary learning, project based learning, homeschooling and other topics that I wasn’t paying much attention before.

 Pretty soon I realized that I could add even more value to this endeavor if I will make it interactive by involving my son in this project and share it with the world.
 You can read more about us in MY STORY page.